sleepdiary/docs/create/formats.md

 * [Spreadsheet Graph](https://sleepdiary.github.io/core/src/SpreadsheetGraph)

 If you export your diary to a spreadsheet, you can edit it and reimport the spreadsheet again.

+[Contact us](https://github.com/sleepdiary/sleepdiary.github.io/issues/new/choose) if you'd like to see a new format supported.